 It is not down on any map; true places never are is a kinetic outdoor sculpture that challenges the meaning of the flag in the contemporary world.
 Two flagpoles are connected by one motorized chain that pulls 16 flags up and down each beam continuously.
 As the flags rise and lower along the poles their order is in constant flux to contest the illusion of power dynamics and the existing absurdity of the hegemonic world order.

 Physically embodying the mechanics of power dynamics, the sculpture animates the flags to offer a participatory and contemplative place that highlights the role of the body in space.
-The sound of the chain, the flapping of the flags, the imposing scale of the sculpture, will elicit a visceral and empathetic response from the viewer.
+The sound of the chain, the flapping of the flags, the imposing scale of the sculpture, elicits a visceral and empathetic response from the viewer.
 On the sand during an art fair, the flags demarcate a transnational non-space.

 This project is a collaboration between Antonia Wright and Ruben Millares, artists who have been working together for almost 10 years.
 This performative sculpture is a continuation of their interest in using the body to challenge social conventions and explore issues of identity.
 The artists’ recent work has moved away from using their live presence in each project, but to replace their physical bodies with performative installations to show how the machine can serve as a surrogate to the figure.
 In It is not down on any map; true places never are the flagpoles are transformed into kinetic sculptures to explore the intersection between performance and sculpture.